Paimon2/Tomyris/README.md

 ### On Linux (systemd)
 > This is the recommended method if you have systemd installed.

-Run `chmod a+x install.sh` then `./install.sh` with root privileges if you wish to install Tomyris as a systemd service.
+Run [`install.sh`](https://raw.githubusercontent.com/UltraFuture7000/Tomyris/master/install.sh) with root privileges if you wish to install Tomyris as a systemd service.
+You do not need to clone the repository for this.

 This should walk you through everything.